mkreibe/PCFDiegoInstall/README.md

 This installation allows the user to provide a file which holds the known field values.
 This usage is nice for installing multiple Diego servers.

-### Hacking the original Pivotal `setup.ps1` script
+### Using unzipped Diego Install.

 ###### Command Line
 ```DOS
 > .\InstallDiego.ps1 -contents <path to the diego files>
 ```

-Sometimes it is nessasary to modify the default `setup.ps1` script that Pivotal provides.
-This flag will allow the user to do those modifications without re-zippping the file contents.
+If the Diego install archive is already unzipped.
+This flag will allow the user to do use the contents without needing to rezip the files.

 ## Fields
 The following are the set of parameters and their details.